 - Anti-HBe-antigens The blood is associated with disease activity and infectivity

-- However, in the case of "negative (or no) antibodies" in the blood, latent virus infection may persist in liver cells.
-In case of immunosuppression (with drugs), Hepatitis B may be reactivated and disease may occur.
-If suspected earlier infection, HBV DNA may be tested by PCR technique before any anti-rheumatic treatment with rituximab or others Biological drugs or others immunosuppressive drugs
+- However, with "negative (or no) antibodies" in the blood, latent viral infection can persist in liver cells.
+In case of immunosuppression (with drugs) Hepatitis B can be reactivated and disease may occur.
+If previous infection is suspected, HBV DNA can be tested by PCR technique before any anti-rheumatic treatment with rituximab or others Biological drugs or others immunosuppressive drugs

 Interpretation of antibody tests by Hepatitis B